MR-ant1/Proyecto-Logica-JS/README.md

 ### ACKNOWLEDGMENTS :raised_hands:

-Big shout out to GeeksHubs for giving me the chance to learn about all this amazing world of "developing" More and better proyects are coming nearly thanks to them!
+Big shout out to GeeksHubs for giving me the chance to learn about all this amazing world of developing More and better proyects are coming nearly thanks to them!
+Sorry for many possible mistakes in English but I'm training my writing skills and trying to learn technicalities from the area! :D

 [def]: #Acknowledgments-